baby706/learngit/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick and simple.
 Build a new branch dev.
-This is a bug test.
+This is not a bug test.

 Creating a new branch are dsfew fds quick & simple. a = 1.